mrbluesky125/saildav/README.md

-Saildav for Sailfish OS
+SailDAV for Sailfish OS
 ===========================

-Sailfish port of the MeeDAV app from the good old N9.
+SailfishOS port of the MeeDAV app from the good old N9.

 ## License